ordenador/genetic-shift-scheduler/README.md

 4. **Worker Registration:** Enter the names of the workers you wish to schedule.

-5. **Schedule Generation:** Click on the "Create Calendar" button.
+5. **Schedule Generation:** Click the "Create Calendar" button.
 The system will automatically generate a schedule based on the names you provided.

 6. **Visualization:** Observe the shifts on the calendar and the metrics indicating how the shifts were distributed among the workers.